 Registration: Email with questions if needed, then please fill out the registration form found here.
 I will reply with payment info.

 Please note: Aretha Sills will also be offering several free events open to the public at the Hull-House Museum on May 13th, 14th, and June 21st.
-Please visit here to RSVP (details to be published soon).
+Please visit here to learn more and RSVP.

 5-Day Intensive in Los Angeles July 8-12, 2019

 A complete ten-week introductory class in five days!
 Actors, educators, directors, and improvisers learn through play how to incorporate Viola Spolin's transformative techniques into their practice.
 Workshops are open to beginners and experienced players.
 The 5-day intensive will introduce players to the the key principles of Spolin's revolutionary acting, directing, and teaching methods, and help them be more fully present onstage and off.

 Workshop meets in the heart of the Miracle Mile/Mid Wilshire district of Los Angeles, on Museum Row.
 Our location is steps away from LACMA, the Peterson Automotive Museum, and the La Brea Tar Pits Museum, and within short walking distance of many restaurants and other local attractions.

 We'll meet: Monday July 8th through Friday July 12th, from 11am to 5pm.
 We'll take an hour meal break at 2pm each day.

 Location: Subud Los Angeles, 5828 Wilshire Blvd., Los Angeles, 90036.